FruitieX/nodifier/README.md

 objects.
 Here's a list of Socket.IO events the server responds to

 * `newNotification` store given notification.
 Pass the notification JSON object as data.
 Notification broadcast to all connected clients (including you) in a `newNotification` event containing the notification.
 * `markAs` mark notification matching search terms as (un)read.
-Argument is a JSON object of search terms with required field:
+Pass as data a JSON object of search terms with required field:
   * `read` (boolean: mark as read or unread)

   and optional fields: